-Organised in a way that is fairly casual but that provides staff with an easy way to get to know each other virtually, especially where staff have never met in person, is a great way to build a bond between the team.
+Organized in a way that is fairly casual but that provides staff with an easy way to get to know each other virtually, especially where staff has never met in person, is a great way to build a bond between the team.

 4. Regular Team Meetings Online and One-To-Ones

 Regular communication is a key to managing a distributed team for a number of reasons including to:

 - foster a sense of belonging for your team